Registration for post-mortem donation of tissue to the Glasgow Traumatic Brain Injury Archive for medical research & education

-The Glasgow Bio-repository provides doctors and researchers with access to human tissue so that it can be used to study different disorders.
-It is an approved human tissue bank (Health Improvement Scotland) which collects, stores and provides tissue samples in an ethical and fitting manner.
+The Glasgow Traumatic Brain Injury (TBI) Archive provides doctors and researchers with access to human tissue so that it can be used to study the effects of traumatic brain injury.
+It is a satellite tissue archive within the broader NHS Greater Glasgow and Clyde Bio-repository, which is an approved human tissue bank (Health Improvement Scotland) which collects, stores and provides tissue samples in an ethical and fitting manner.

 What happens to my tissue after post-mortem examination?